ESCCwebsupport/example-school-jekyll/_school-life/school-meals.md

 ![](/assets/media/school meals/ase-logo-colour-text-outlined.jpg){: .float-md-right width="400" height="243"}

 Hello.
-This is some content next to a floated left image.
+This is some content next to a floated image.
+On small to medium screens I:

-* Bullets look weird.

-Overflow on bullets normally:

-* look like this
+* go into a single column
+* with the text below

+But on larger screen sizes I:

+* move alongside the text
+* left or right depending what side is chosen.